ostis-ai/react-sc-web/README.md

-# SCWeb
+# React sc-web

 ### Environment

 The following .env example file is required for the correct work of the application.

+You can copy the file _.env.example_ and rename it to the _.env_

 ```
 PORT=3000